 Forced circulation crystallizers can be either single or multiple effects and the vapor recompression concept (either thermal or mechanical) is often applied.
 Usually, they operate from low vacuum to atmosphere pressure.
 In general, these units are used when crystal size is not of the utmost importance or if crystal grows at a fair rate.
 Almost any material of construction can be considered for the fabrication of these crystallizers, depending on the application.

 When the problem of scaling impedes the process of concentration, a design similar to the one described above is proposed.
 This applies to CaSO4 saturated solutions, like fertilizer-grade phosphoric acid, demineralization effluents, and vinasses.

 Oslo type crystallizer also called classified-suspension crystallizer is the oldest design developed for the production of large, coarse crystals.

-Additional devices, such as described for the forced circulation crystallizer, are of course available.
+Additional devices, such as those described for the forced circulation crystallizer, are of course available.

-This Oslo type crystallizer (classified – suspension crystallizer) allows long cycles of production between washing periods.
+This Oslo-type crystallizer (classified – a suspension crystallizer) allows long cycles of production between washing periods.